Philippine General Hospital: Architecture

 The Philippine General Hospital Administration Building is situated along Taft Avenue in Manila.
-It was built by architect Tomas Mapua in neo-classic style that follows the Daniel Burnham plan for Manila.
-This plan included Manila Hotel, Army and Navy Club and the Philippine General Hospital.
-These were executed by his successor, Parsons included who was a city planner in the Philippines during the early period American colonization in the country.
-His works were a clear translation of Neoclassicism into a new hybrid of colonial tropical architecture.
+It was designed by architect Tomas Mapua in a Neoclassical style that follows the Daniel Burnham plan for Manila.

+Along with the hospital, this plan included the Manila Hotel and Army and Navy Club, executed by Burnham's successor, William E. Parsons, who was a city planner in the Philippines during the American colonial period of the country.
+These works were a translation of Neoclassicism into a new hybrid of colonial tropical architecture.

+The hospital complex was designed around a central group of buildings for administration, operations, and kitchen pavilions surrounded by wards.
+The initial site allowed for the construction of a main administration building surrounded by 20 two-story ward buildings with a total capacity of 1,400 beds.
+The structures were designed with walls made of reinforced concrete beneath a roof of red Ludowici clay tile, using Apitong timber for ceiling joists and Guijo for roofs of connecting corridors.

-In 2014, the Pediatric Oncology Isolation Ward was constructed by Sta.
-Elena Construction and Development through the generosity of its president and CEO, Alice Eduardo.
-The ward was dedicated to children with cancer, particularly from poor households that could not afford the costs of an isolation ward.
+In 2014, a new Pediatric Oncology Isolation Ward was constructed using a donation from Alice Eduardo.
 A dormitory was also built to house the children's caregivers or relatives while they were admitted to PGH.

-In 2020, Alice Eduardo contributed to the restoration and modernization of Bahay Silungan.
-This is a heritage building that served as the Nurses' Home, which was first occupied in 1911.
-The home has 18 bedrooms, terraces, and verandas.
-The restoration was decided amid the COVID-19 pandemic so that the doctors, nurses, and transient patients would have a temporary home.
-Today, Bahay Silungan accommodates up to 66 nurses and 14 transient patients.
+In 2020 Bahay Silungan, originally known as the Nurses' Home, underwent an extensive restoration funded by donations from Eduardo and TikTok Philippines.
+The home was first occupied in 1911 and has 18 bedrooms, terraces, and verandas.
+After the restoration, Bahay Silungan was able to accommodate up to 66 nurses and 14 transient patients.